Mexicali: Ecology

 Despite its arid desert location, Mexicali is watered through a system of aquifers in the valley.
-Under a 1944 water treaty, the city is "...guaranteed an annual quantity of 1,500,000 acre.ft [of water] to be delivered..." from the Colorado River.
+Under a 1944 water treaty, the city is "guaranteed an annual quantity of 1,500,000 acre.ft [of water] to be delivered" from the Colorado River.
 However, a proposed concrete lining in the United States on the All-American Canal would cut off billions of leaked gallons of water, which is used to irrigate onions, alfalfa, asparagus, squash and other crops in Mexicali.

 The nearby Cerro Prieto volcano is adjacent to the Cerro Prieto Geothermal Power Station, which creates high volumes of pollutants including mercury.
 As of 2014, the government are creating a zone of exclusion, due to the alarming amount of pollutants and contamination that has permeated throughout miles around the geothermal plant of Cerro Prieto.

 Climate

-Because of its low annual precipitation, Mexicali has an arid climate (BWh), featuring long, extremely hot summers and mild to warm winters.
+Because of its low annual precipitation, Mexicali has a hot arid climate (BWh), featuring long, extremely hot summers and mild to warm winters.
 Under the criteria for the Köppen climate classification, Mexicali maintains desert weather temperatures every year, receiving only 70.9 mm of precipitation annually over 16 precipitation days on average.
 On December 12, 1932, the city experienced snowfall.
 Rainfall usually occurs in the winter months of December, January and February.
 Summer rainfall in the city is infrequent, although in some years thunderstorms and the remnants of tropical storms and hurricanes passing over Baja California from the Pacific can sometimes drop heavy rainfall (most likely in August and September).
 A notable example was Hurricane Kathleen in 1976, which dropped several inches of rain in the area.
 During winter time, Mexicali is affected by the snow storms that pass by the town of La Rumorosa located in the Sierra de Juárez, about 45 minutes west of the city, causing a decrease in temperature that lasts from two days to one week.
 July is the hottest month with a mean at 33.9 C and an average high at 42.3 C, while January is the coolest month with a mean at 13.1 C and an average low at 5.8 C.